Vilnius Region: Ethnography

 According to the Russian census of 1897 (which studied the linguistic situation, but didn't include the category of ethnic affiliation)) the Vilna Governorate was occupied predominantly by Belarusian speakers (56,05%), while Polish speakers amounted to only 8,17% of the population.
 The Russians maintained that the local Polish population consisted mainly of nobles, while the region's peasantry could not be Polish.
 The later German (1916) and Polish (1919) censuses showed that Vilnius and its environs had a Polish majority.
-Vilnius at that point was divided nearly evenly between Poles and Jews, with Lithuanians constituting a mere fraction (about 2–2.6%) of the total population.
+Vilnius at that point was divided nearly evenly between Poles and Jews, with Lithuanians constituting a mere fraction (about 2–2.6%) of the total population, but these figures were questioned by the Lithuanian side already after the censuses were performed, pointing to the fact, that even German censuses in 1915-1916 were actually carried out predominantly by the Poles on site.
 These censuses and their organisation were heavily criticized by contemporary Lithuanians of the region as biased.

 At the end of the First World War, 50% of the Vilnius inhabitants were Polish and 43% were Jewish.
 According to E. Bojtar, who cites P. Gaučas, the surrounding villages were mainly inhabited by Belarusian speakers who considered themselves Poles.
 There was also a large group who chose their self-declared national identification in accordance with the particular political situation.
 According to the 1916 census conducted by the German authorities Lithuanians constituted 18.5% of the population.
 However, during this census the Vilnius region was expanded greatly and ended near Brest-Litovsk, and included the city of Białystok.
 Due to the addition of further Polish regions, the percentage of the Lithuanian population was diluted.
 The questioned by Lithuanian side post-war Polish censuses of 1921 and 1931, found 5% of Lithuanians living in the area, with several almost purely Lithuanian enclaves located to the south-west, south (Dieveniškės enclave), east (Gervėčiai enclave) of Vilnius and to the north of Švenčionys.
-The majority of the population was composed of Poles (roughly 60%) according to the latter three censuses.
-The results of Polish censuses were questioned by some Lithuanian historians and the Lithuanian government claimed that the majority of local Poles were in fact Polonised Lithuanians.
+The majority of the population was composed of Poles (roughly 60%) according to the latter three censuses. and the Lithuanian government claimed that the majority of local Poles were in fact Polonised Lithuanians.
 Today, the Po prostu dialect is the native language for Poles in Šalčininkai District Municipality and in some territories of Vilnius District Municipality; its speakers consider themselves to be Poles and believe Po prostu language to be purely Polish.
 The population, including those of "the locals" (Tutejshy) who live in the other part of Vilnius region that was occupied by the Soviet Union and passed on to Belarus, still has a strong presence of Polish identity.
 Despite the fact, that this language is the uncodified Belarusian vernacular with substrate relics from Lithuanian language, its speakers consider themselves to be Poles and believe Po prostu dialect to be purely Polish.
 The population, including those of "the locals" (Tutejszy) who live in the other part of Vilnius region that was occupied by the Soviet Union and passed on to Belarus, still has a strong presence of Polish identity.